-When you have develop these 7 control centers, you will build moral purity into your lifestyle.
+When you have developed these 7 control centers, you will build moral purity into your lifestyle.
 The result: Peace and contentment and glory to God!

 To help you develop self-control, look up the verses for each of the seven control centers.
 Then evaluate: